Last updated: February 1, 2024

 A watch with GPS functionality lets you get the coordinates of your current location.
-It can also show useful data such as current speed, distance, ascent and more.
+It can also show useful data such as current speed, distance, ascent, etc.

 Some watches also include maps, breadcrumb routes and waypoints.
 If you’re serious about hiking (or running), this type of data is very interesting.

-A barometer measures atmospheric pressure which is one of the most effective ways to forecast short term weather changes.
+A barometer measures atmospheric pressure which is one of the most effective ways to forecast short-term weather changes.
 If pressure is on the rise, the weather will typically improve.
 If pressure is decreasing, you can expect more clouds and rain.

-If you’re going for a long all-day hike and the weather is a bit unpredictable, a barometer is an excellent tool to inform you of any upcoming weather changes.
-Knowing what the weather will do is crucial as it allows you to find shelter on time or perhaps abort the hike.
+If you’re going for a long, all-day hike and the weather is a bit unpredictable, a barometer is an excellent tool to inform you of any upcoming weather changes.
+Knowing what the weather will do is crucial as it allows you to find shelter on time or abort the hike.

-Some GPS watches have an electric compass which doesn’t require you to move around in order for it to function.
+Some GPS watches have an electric compass, which doesn’t require you to move around in order for it to function.

-If during your hike you don’t need the GPS, you can turn it off and use the compass for navigation purposes.
+If, during your hike, you don’t need the GPS, you can turn it off and use the compass for navigation purposes.
 It will help save the battery.

-Altimeter, barometer and compass are also known as the ABC sensors.
+Altimeter, barometer, and compass are also known as the ABC sensors.
 They are standard features every decent GPS hiking watch should have.

 5. Heart Rate Monitor